emkayonline/tw5visjs/README.md

 The documentation on usage of the plug-in can be found in the shadow tiddler $:/plugins/emkay/visjs/help.
 (The intention is to integrate this with the TW5 help system, when that system is finalised).

-# Installation of plug-in
+# Installation

-If you don't wish to clone the source of this plug-in (to edit the code and run it under node.js), then you can install a version in your own wiki using the wiki at githubpages.
+If you don't wish to clone the source of this plug-in (to edit the code and run it under node.js), then you can install a version in your own wiki using the wiki at [demo wiki](http://emkayonline.github.io/tw5visjs).

 *NOTE: For installation of TW5 plug-ins, currently, there seems to be an issue using Safari's drag and drop, so I would recommend Firefox or Chrome.*

 1. Open your own wiki in a browser window
-2. In a separate browser window browse to githubpages and open the ControlPanel
+2. In a separate browser window browse to [demo wiki](http://emkayonline.github.io/tw5visjs) and open the ControlPanel
 3. In the ControlPanel chose the plugins tag.
 From there, drag $:/plugins/emkay/visjs into your wiki.
 4. Save your wiki
 5. Reopen your wiki.